TORCH-Consortium/MAGMA/README.md

 ## Customization

+> **Note**
+We are currently working on the transition to nf-core standard, which would add standardized configurations and pipeline structure to benefit from the nf-core `modules` and `configs` projects.

 The pipeline parameters are distinct from Nextflow parameters, and therefore it is recommended that they are provided using a `yml` file as shown below